JosePerez013/social-network-API/README.md

 1. Download or clone the repository.
 Extract and navigate to the project repository's path in your favorite terminal application.
 2. In your terminal, type `npm i` to download all needed dependencies for the application.
-3. After downloading all dependencies, you may want to seed your database with some sample data.
-To seed the sample data, type `node utils/seeds.js` in your terminal.
+3. After downloading all dependencies, seed your database with some sample data.
+To seed the sample data, type `nnpm run seed` in your terminal.
 Afterwards, you will see a `console.table` with the data seeded on your database.
-4. Type `npm start` or `node server.js` to start the back-end server for API requests.
+4. Type `npm run start` or `node server.js` to start the back-end server for API requests.

 ## Usage